jmassaims/sbe_ctd_proc/docs/process_flow.md

 ## Scan Raw

+The app scans the raw, processing, and approved directories to determine file status and lists them in the app.

 ## Selection

 By default, all raw hex files that are not in the processing or approved directories will be processed.
 The user may also make a selection of files to process/reprocess.

+## CTD file Processing

-## CTD file processing steps
+Prepare the CTD file for processing and execute all Seabird steps using the local psa files.

-### 1. Hex
+See `process_hex_file` function.

-### 2. Setup processing directory
+### 1. Setup processing directory

+Create processing directory for the file.

+This is created even if there are errors such as not parsing cast date or finding psa file.
-Done early so that user may fix issues within the directory to allow processing to continue.
+This is so the user may fix issues within the directory to allow processing to continue.
-For example, if cast date failed to parse, the user may still determine the correct psa file and copy it to the processing directory.
+For example, if cast date failed to parse, the user may still determine the correct psa file and copy it to the processing directory; then re-process the file.

 The app should display the errors that need to be fixed to allow a file to process.

-### copy psa config file
+### 2. Extract and lookup information

+Parse cast date and other information in hex file.
+Lookup latitude using the configured method.
+(This is stored in `CTDFile.latitude`).

-### 3. Process
+### 3. Copy psa/xmlcon files

+Lookup psa & xmlcon files in ctd _config_ directory and copy them to the processing directory (if they don't already exist).

+_Note: this requires cast date, so will fail if cast date not found._

+### 4. Modify psa files

-Process using the local psa
+Modify the local psa files in the processing directory, see `rewrite_psa_file`.

-#### 3a.
-Lookup Information

-latitude, cast date
-TODOC where these are stored

-#### 3b.
-Seabird steps/programs
+* set `<Latitude>` `value` attribute to file's latitude.
+* clear `<NameAppend>` `value` attribute.

+### 5. Convert hex to cnv

+Convert the hex file to `*C.cnv` using `DatCnvW.exe`

+### 6. Execute Seabird processing steps

+Execute all of the Seabird programs in order.
+The output cnv of previous program is input into the next.
+### 7. Audit log

+Write a row to the audit log.

-## 4. Processing, Analysis
+## Processing State & Analysis

 The file is now waiting in a `processing` state for approval by the user.
 If errors were encountered, the file may show `error`

-TODO review/doc: this error is currently not stored
+The user may view data checks and charts in the app.

-## 4a.
-Reprocess
+## Reprocess

 The user may reprocess the file after fixing issues.
 This runs the file through all Seabird steps again.
 Examples of typical fixes are: